Local businesses are the heart of our community’s economy! Read on to find some Virginia Beach businesses where you can continue to shop locally!

 The Lemon Cabana

 A preppy-chic women’s clothing and jewelry store, plus beach-inspired home decor and furniture!
 Check out their website and browse all the unique treasures and gifts!
 They’re offering free delivery for orders over $95 and curbside pick up 12-4 pm every day.
 The wonderful ladies at Lemon Cabana are also available to chat on their social media platforms and even FaceTime appointments if you have any questions or wish to make a purchase.

 Shop Locally at The Shack

 At the Shack’s Grocery Market, you can find fresh seafood and produce, grab n’ go favorites, beautiful plants, household and grocery staples — it has it all!
 Enjoy your shopping in a safe, clean environment at the outdoor oasis on the corner of 8th Street and Atlantic Avenue at the oceanfront.
 It’s open Mon-Fri 10 am-6 pm and Sat-Sun 9 am-6 pm.
 You can visit theshackvb.com to order ahead for curbside pickup, view their new list of fresh items daily, and see their hours!
 Give them a call at 757-319-5146 if you have any questions!

-Rock-A-Bye-Baby at Hilltop is your one-stop shop for everything you need for the kids with a wide range of boutique items, clothes, toys, and furniture.
-Check out what that have to offer on Instagram and send them a direct message or call the shop at 757-962-7977!
+Rock-A-Bye-Baby at Hilltop is your one-stop-shop for everything you need for the kids with a wide range of boutique items, clothes, toys, and furniture.
+Check out what they have to offer on Instagram and send them a direct message or call the shop at 757-962-7977!
 They’d be happy to set up a curbside pickup or a front porch delivery!